cabalse/webpack-plugin-example/README.md

 This is a simple example to show how a plugin can be used to accumulate data and make connections that can otherwise be forgotten by a developer.

+### FileListPlugin

+Shamlessly stolen from an example.
+A plugin that creates a md-file in dist with assets in the build.

+## Loader example

+Loaders are located in the folder utilities/loaders.

+### DotTemplate-Loader

+This loader handles all files \*.dottemplate and makes them into callable template functions according to the usage of the doT.js template engine.
+See webpack.config.js for the setup and usage of the loader.
+The quoteModule.js under src/modules imports the template ./../assets/templates/quote.dottemplate